MaxHalford/maxhalford.github.io/content/blog/pandas-streaming-groupby.md

         else:
             results.append(agg(chunk))

-    # If a pool is used then we have to wait for the results to arrive
+    # If a pool is used then we have to wait for the results
     if pool:
         results = [r.get() for r in results]